tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_3.md

 Reine gestures toward the center of the factory.
 From our vantage point, we can see strange symbols drawn on the floor, encircling a raised platform.
 Tools, wires, and strange pieces of machinery are strewn about.
 This isn’t a random gathering of discarded junk; someone had been working here, crafting something large and intricate.

-We made our way towards the far end of the factory.
+We make our way towards the far end of the factory.
 There, we spot deep tire tracks, suggesting that something massive was recently moved from this location.
 Following the tracks, they lead towards large, reinforced doors that open out towards the river.

 Curiosity piqued, we carefully move closer.
 Upon inspection, the doors show recent signs of activity, with fresh scuff marks and faint residues of a luminescent substance smeared on the edges.